kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 **BALL**:

-Rounding to one color clock makes the ball appear taller than wide which is the wrong effect.
+The Ball should be two scan lines tall per scale.
+Rounding the width to one color clock makes the ball appear taller than wide which is the wrong effect.
 Rounding to two color clocks makes the ball as wide as the vertical borders.
 So, this is where compromise is needed.
 The Ball may be reduced to only one color clock wide and one scan line tall to maintain the visual appearance.

 If the Ball is implemented as a drawn, pixel object, then the entire display must be produced with contiguous lines of graphics to allow placing the ball consistently anywhere on the playfield.